PART IV. ADMINISTRATION

 D. Notice and Public Hearing.
 After the filing of the notice of appeal, the City Clerk shall schedule a public hearing before the City Council within a reasonable period of time.
 Notice of the public hearing shall be given in the manner specified in Part IV, Article 3 of this chapter.

-Except as otherwise provided in this chapter, any decision, action or determination of the Planning Manager or planning staff is final and is not appealable.
-The Planning Manager may, but is not required to, refer any question concerning the interpretation or application of this chapter to the Planning Commission for review.
+Except for actions taken by the Community Development Director on an application for design review approval as provided for in Article 12 of this chapter, or as otherwise provided in this chapter, any decision, action or determination of the Community Development Director is final and is not appealable.
+The Community Development Director may, but is not required to, refer any question concerning the interpretation or application of this chapter to the Planning Commission for review.
 For those decisions that are appealable, the procedures established in Section 10-2.4.502 shall apply, insofar as they may be made applicable. (§15, Ord.
 2134, eff.
-11/20/14.
+11/20/14; §4, Ord.
+2239, eff.
+7/5/24.
 Formerly 10-2.4.504)

 Article 6.
 Conditional Use Permits